Disentangling Structure and Style: Political Bias Detection in News by Inducing Document Hierarchy: Related Works

 \section{Related Works}

-\paragraph{Detecting political ideologies and biases:} There are two common approaches in the content-based political bias detection task in NLP: either article-level \citep{kulkarni-etal-2018-multi, baly-etal-2020-detect, liu-etal-2022-politics}, sentence-level \citep{chen-etal-2020-analyzing, fan-etal-2019-plain, spinde-etal-2021-neural-media, lei-etal-2022-sentence}.
-Research in article-level bias has typically centered around transformer-based classifiers: \citet{baly-etal-2020-detect} incorporate additional external information such as Twitter bios and Wikipedia pages related to each news outlet, and \citet{liu-etal-2022-politics} consider additional pre-training the language model.

-For sentence-level bias detection, previous work has centered around labeling additional data: \citet{spinde-etal-2021-neural-media} developed a process for labeling data at a sentence-level dataset with binary labels and \citet{fan-etal-2019-plain} defined informational bias and lexical bias while providing sentence-level and word-level bias labels for news articles.
+\paragraph{Detecting political ideologies and biases} There are two common approaches in the content-based political bias detection task in NLP: either article-level \citep{kulkarni-etal-2018-multi, baly-etal-2020-detect, liu-etal-2022-politics}, sentence-level \citep{chen-etal-2020-analyzing, fan-etal-2019-plain, spinde-etal-2021-neural-media, lei-etal-2022-sentence}.
+For sentence-level bias detection, previous work has centered around labeling additional data: \citet{spinde-etal-2021-neural-media} developed a process for labeling data at a sentence-level with binary labels and \citet{fan-etal-2019-plain} defined informational bias and lexical bias while providing sentence-level and word-level bias labels for news articles.
 With these datasets, \citet{lei-etal-2022-sentence} used discourse structures that inform the model about the role of a sentence to detect sentence-level bias.

+Research in article-level bias centers around using external information \citep{baly-etal-2020-detect, zhang-etal-2022-kcd, feng2022kgap}.
+For example, \citet{baly-etal-2020-detect} incorporate additional external information such as Twitter bios and Wikipedia pages related to each news outlet, and \citet{zhang-etal-2022-kcd} and \citet{feng2022kgap} implemented a knowledge graph of external facts to enhance the political bias detection performance.
+In related works, contrastive learning with additional data preprocessing (e.g. curating article triplets) has also helped build robust models learning from annotations of left, centrist, and right viewpoints on the same event \citep{kim-johnson-2022-close, liu-etal-2022-politics}.